Blockninja174/Child-in-Traffic/README.md

 The child's goal?
 Don't get run over.

-This game was made as a tech demo game for a custom built arcade machine. :)
+This game was made as a tech demo game for a custom built arcade machine :)